jonatanSh/vcore/README.md

 # Vcore project

+vcore project is virtualization project, for dynamically creating vms images and much more using simple python api

+this project supports async tasks, such as creating the images and running them and the api is very simple.

-deprecated from the challenge framework, this project is the main core of the challenge framework project
+its been deprecated from the challenge framework project the current status is work in progress.

-it manages virtual machines (based on docker for now using a simple api)

-its been deprecated for more generic usage and purposes.
+the backends (services) it supports for now are:

+  1. docker: create images, run images async.